-Lecture: This third-quarter of a three-quarter sequence covers several aspects of the reactivity of aqueous solutions, including the application of equilibrium to investigate: colligative properties, such as boiling point elevation and freezing point depression; buffer solutions, which are solutions able to resist changes in pH due to small quantities of acid or base; solubility and the formation of precipitates, including the calculation of solubility through equilibrium constants; electrochemistry.
+Lecture: This third-quarter of a three-quarter sequence covers several aspects of the reactivity of aqueous solutions, including the application of equilibrium to investigate colligative properties, such as boiling point elevation and freezing point depression; buffer solutions, which are solutions able to resist changes in pH due to small quantities of acid or base; solubility and the formation of precipitates, including the calculation of solubility through equilibrium constants; electrochemistry.
 The course will also cover the fundamentals of nuclear structure and radioactive decay, a survey of the chemical and physical properties of the main group elements, and a brief introduction to the structure of organic molecules.

 Lab: To complement the lectures, a series of experiments will introduce key lab techniques used in general chemistry, focusing heavily on qualitative analysis.
-Key experiments include the measurement of the effects of freezing point depression, a gravimetric observation of the common-ion effect, the measurement of voltage in an electrochemical cell, the formation of a transition metal complex, and the identification of a series of unknown ions through a qualitative analysis scheme.
+Key experiments include measuring the effects of freezing point depression, observing the common-ion effect gravimetrically, measuring voltage in an electrochemical cell, forming a transition metal complex, and identifying a series of unknown ions through a qualitative analysis scheme.